cordercorder/knn-models/examples/robust-knn-mt/README.md

 ## Train DC network and WP network
-Train DC network WP network on the validation set:
+Train DC network WP network with the validation set:
 ``` bash
 domain="it"